magao-x/handbook/observers/reduction/sparkles.rst

     #.
 You will be limited by SNR in the unsats, so make sure you take enough data to beat down the noise.
     #.
 For use as a photometric and PSF reference, it is best if the sats and unsats have the same jitter so that they
        have the same Strehl ratio.
-Since the unsats are likely taken at a higher framerate (to stay unsat!) consider coadding without registration to the same exposure time as the sats.
+Since the unsats are likely taken at a higher framerate (to stay unsaturated!) consider coadding without registration to the same exposure time as the sats.

         .. warning::

-            Unsolved problem (as of June 2025): when we run the `F/LLOWFS`` loop to control jitter in the coronagraph, the sats will have lower jitter than the sats (which can't have the fast jitter loop).
+            Unsolved problem (as of June 2025): when we run the `F/LLOWFS` loop to control jitter in the coronagraph, the sats will have lower jitter than the sats (which can't have the fast jitter loop).
 This shouldn't make a significant difference for image registration, but for PSF photometry it could have a large effect.
 Below we describe an in-development procedure for correction for this problem.